mod-audio/max-gen-skeleton/README.md

 # max-gen-skeleton

-This is a skeleton for creating Max gen~ based plugins.
+This is a skeleton for creating MAX gen~ based audio plugins.

 It's intended to be used in scripts, in an automated way.<br/>
 But it's also possible to be used manually.